AlvaroM99/SQL---Apple-Store-Analysis-using-SQL-Queries/README.md

 ```

-</br></br>A first approach to start the analysis was looking for the number of unique apps per genre.
-Then I plotted a bar chart changing the command SELECT by BAR-SELECT.
+</br></br>The first approach to the analysis was looking for the number of unique apps per genre.
+Then I plotted a bar chart by changing the command SELECT to BAR-SELECT.
 ```
 SELECT prime_genre, COUNT(*) AS NumApps
 FROM AppleStore